lupyuen/lupyuen.github.io/src/terminal.md

 [(Like this)](https://lupyuen.github.io/images/lvgl2-terminal3.jpg)

+_But the NSH Output looks laggy?_

-TODO: Text Area probably not optimal for scrolling.
-Label might work better
+Yeah we used an __LVGL Text Area__ for rendering the NSH Output.
+Which is probably not optimal for scrollable, static text.

-TODO: Performance

-TODO: Change polling to blocking, multithreading
+An __LVGL Label Widget__ might work better.

+Also we might have to change polling to __Multithreaded Blocking__.

+Which means we need Mutexes to lock the LVGL Widgets.

 ![LVGL Programming in Zig](https://lupyuen.github.io/images/terminal-zig1.jpg)